 String beads on one length of copper wire and fold, so that the beads form a bunch similar to a bunch of grapes.
 Twist the wire at the top to hold the beads in place.
 Feed the second piece of wire through the holes in the leaves and through the top of the piece you just formed with the beads.
 Twist the wire to hold all pieces together.
 Wrap the remaining wire ends around a paint brush handle or something similar to create a corkscrew shape.
 Attach entire leaf and bead piece to the top of the pumpkin using hot glue.

-Take & Make crafts are available while supplies last.
-Check out the Make & Take Crafts page for a complete list of what’s available!
+Library crafts are available while supplies last.
+Check out the Crafts page for a complete list of what’s available!